-Investments: The Division follows the provisions of GASB Statement No. 72 Fair Value Measurement and Application which requires governmental entities to record their investments at fair value within the fair value hierarchy.
+Investments: The Division follows the provisions of GASB Statement No. 72, Fair Value Measurement and Application which requires governmental entities to record their investments at fair value within the fair value hierarchy.
 The hierarchy is based on the valuation inputs used to measure fair value of the assets.
 Level 1 inputs are quoted prices in an active market for identical assets.
-Level 2 inputs are significant other observable inputs.
+Level 2 inputs are significant other observable inputs valued by pricing sources used by the City's investment managers.
 Level 3 inputs are significant unobservable inputs.
-The Division's investments in money market mutual funds and the State Treasury Asset Reserve of Ohio (STAR Ohio) funds are excluded from fair value measurement requirements under GASB Statement No. 72, and instead are reported at amortized cost.
+The Division's investments in money market mutual funds and the State Treasury Asset Reserve of Ohio (STAR Ohio) funds are excluded from fair value measurement requirements under GASB Statement No. 72 and instead are reported at amortized cost.

-The Division has invested funds in the STAR Ohio during 2016.
+The Division has invested funds in the STAR Ohio during 2018.
 STAR Ohio is an investment pool managed by the State Treasurer's Office, which allows governments within the State to pool their funds for investment purposes.
-STAR Ohio is not registered with the SEC as an investment company, but has adopted GASB Statement No. 79 for the purpose of measuring the value of shares in STAR Ohio.
+STAR Ohio is not registered with the SEC as an investment company, but has adopted GASB Statement No. 79, Certain External Investment Pools and Pool Participants, for the purpose of measuring the value of shares in STAR Ohio.
 The Division measures their investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
 The NAV per share is calculated on an amortized cost basis that provides a NAV share that approximates fair value.